Ragnarok the Animation: Secondary characters

 A shapeshifting witch who was responsible for a tragedy at Comodo many years ago (although it has been implied that it was just a misinterpreted tale).
 She seems to be associated with Baphomet, but is a largely mysterious character.
 She has a particular interest in Roan.
 She first changed into a Crusader in Izlude Island and saves Roan and convinces him to become a Crusader.
-Then she changes into an Archer in Payon to teach him the true path that power isn't everything and finally a Monk when Roan is trapped in a cave near Comodo, teaching him not to use the sword arrogantly and that pure strength is not enough.
-In her last appearance to Roan, she (and two dancers indirectly) teach Roan to tell the enemies moves and gives him a sword that was used to seal herself away, entrusting him to use it to protect those he loved.
+Then she changes into an Archer in Payon to teach him the true path that power is not everything and finally a Monk when Roan is trapped in a cave near Comodo, teaching him not to use the sword arrogantly and that pure strength is not enough.
+In her last appearance to Roan, she (and two dancers indirectly) teach Roan to tell the enemy moves and gives him a sword that was used to seal herself away, entrusting him to use it to protect those he loved.

 In-game events

 Japan, Indonesia, and Philippines have held some sort of in-game events to commemorate the release of the anime.
 On jRO, players could speak to an NPC in Comodo then carry out quests paralleling the anime, while two characters modeled after Roan and Yufa roamed around Prontera while being controlled by their respective voice actor on pRO.
-In idRO, there are NPC with appearance similar to the anime's main characters, located in Alberta, that will give questions during a weekly event right after the current anime episode ends, based on what happened in the episode.
+In idRO, there are NPCs with appearance similar to the anime's main characters, located in Alberta, that will give questions during a weekly event right after the current anime episode ends, based on what happened in the episode.